Which body-language mistakes should be avoided?

 Saying that, it’s important also that a presenter is able to incorporate any visual aids that they’ve included in their presentation.
 This may mean having to turn so that your body is open to both the presentation slides and the audience at the same time.
 Gesturing towards a PowerPoint slide can be extremely important, particularly when describing data such as graphs or charts or introducing important new concepts.
 By remembering to involve your visual aid through the use of body language, your audience should feel that you’re better interacting with both them and the supporting elements of your presentation.

-Good work on completing this short course on body language.
-Students should next consider either completing our beginner, intermediate and advanced worksheets on this topic to check progress and understanding or move on to another course on presentation skills.
+Good work on completing this short reader on body language.
+Students should next consider either completing our beginner, intermediate and advanced worksheets on this topic to check progress and understanding or move on to another reader on presentation skills.